singhrahuldps/covid19tracker/README.md

 Create your own algorithms which fit on the covid-19 Dataset and send a Pull Request.
 Accepted code algorithms will be published to the website [singhrahuldps.github.io/covid19tracker](https://singhrahuldps.github.io/covid19tracker).

+The data we use can be found at [covid.ourworldindata.org](https://covid.ourworldindata.org/data/owid-covid-data.csv).

 ## Add your own algorithm

 Add your module to the Algorithm folder and add the py file name to the __init__.py file.
 Make sure to keep the file name to be your GitHub username.
 Also add the import statement for your module in the __init__.py.

 Add a classNames list to your module which contains the names of your algorithm classes.

+The training data is Covid-19 data 10 days before the present date and the validation loss is measured for the next 10 days.

 Your class must have the following methods: